burlachenkok/exploring-python3/python3-note.md

     # Out: 12
     ```

 5. Python has the `elif` keyword.
 For Python, it's crucial because syntax rules require creating indentation between `else` and `if`.
 The absence of such a keyword will potentially make the source code less readable.
-C++ contains parenthesis '{', '}', and such operators are absent in Python.
+C++ contains parenthesis '{', '}', and such operator as `elif` is absent.
 In the experience of the authors of this note, explicit blocking in code makes it more readable (but there are technical debates around this aspect).
 Example:

     ```python
     if x < 0: